nuuuwan/news_lk3_data/README.md

 Females comprised 64% of all state university enrolments for medicine, dentistry, law, science, IT, education, management and arts

 Even at the primary school level, girls’ attainment outperforms boys’ with cut-off marks for grade 5 scholarship entrance exams consistently higher for prestigious girls’ schools compared to boys’ schools

-But the trend is reversed in the workplace where men earn on average more than women for every level of education in Sri Lanka in every occupational category; the disparity is a symptom of deeper structural issues

-Integrating work-related initiatives into the curriculum, such as vocational training, work placements or entrepreneurial opportunities that come with a stipend or other incentive, may be a way to show that learning is worthwhile

 ...